cheapjack/LabFromAChip/docs/GettingStarted.md

 <img src="bookletimages/16.png" height="200">

 Carefully spin with your DIY paperfuge!
+Have a look at this [DIY Whirligig Toy tutorial](https://www.todaysparent.com/family/crafts/how-to-make-an-old-school-whirligig-fidget-toy/) to get the idea of how to use it and follow the instructions on the paperfuge cut out.

 <img src="bookletimages/17.png" height="200">